Public Records - Sound Room 233 Butler Street, Brooklyn, NY 11217 Public Records

 As a mission based institution, it’s important to us that no person be unable to attend due to cost.
 If you feel you are in need of a subsidized ticket, please drop us a line at [email protected].
 Subsidized tickets are made possible thanks to our Supporter Pass buyers.
 Thank you!

-Also, the festival features FREE shows at the BRIC Stoop and the BAMCafe, with more to be announced.
+Also, the festival features FREE shows at the BRIC Stoop and the BAMCafe, that are available for EVERYONE!
+More free shows to be announced.

 Yes, we have limited volunteer positions available, and we are always grateful for some extra hands!
 If you are interested in getting involved, please write us at: [email protected].
 Please include whether you a) live in NYC and are available to help in the weeks preceding the festival, or b) are just in town to help for the festival weekend.